Date admitted: July 14, 2018

 Status: In treatment

 Admission notes: Louis was found by UCF researchers emaciated and lethargic.
-He had a previously healed injury to his front right flipper and a notch missing from his right side.
-His carapace and plastron was covered with algae.
+The turtle had a previously healed injury to their front right flipper and a notch missing from their right side.
+Louis’ carapace and plastron were covered with algae.

 September 15, 2018: Louis is healing well.
 On August 27, this turtle’s blood culture returned with no growth.
 The septic infection is clear!
 Louis continues to eat romaine lettuce and dandelion greens.
-For enrichment, he likes to tuck his body under his PVC to hide and rest.
-The turtle will have his monthly blood recheck this this week.
+For enrichment, Louis likes to tuck their body under the PVC to hide and rest.
+The turtle will have their monthly blood recheck this week.

 August 10, 2018: Louis is doing better.
-He is eating almost an entire half-head of romaine twice a day!
+They are eating almost an entire half-head of romaine twice a day!
 Blood culture recheck results are clear!
 We are now tube-feeding every other day.
-We are hoping that he will decide to eat protein or macroalgae on his own very soon.
+We are hoping that Louis will decide to eat protein or macroalgae on their own very soon.

 July 30, 2018: Last week, Louis began eating dandelion greens and now devours romaine lettuce twice a day!
-We sent out more blood work for the lab to analyze and the results may help us tailor his treatment plan to fit specific needs.
-Right now, we also have to tube-feed him a special mixture to supplement nutrition until he feels well enough to eat more on his own!
+We sent out more blood work for the lab to analyze and the results may help us tailor their treatment plan to fit specific needs.
+Right now, we also have to tube-feed Louis a special mixture to supplement nutrition until they feel well enough to eat more on their own!

-July 23, 2018: Louis is doing alright; he has an infection and a bone infection called osteomyelitis.
-We’re treating both and though we don’t know how long he’s been sick but we know it will take him a while to recover.
-He doesn’t want to eat so we’re tube-feeding him.
-We put a “hide” toy in his tank and he likes to swim through it.
+July 23, 2018: Louis is doing alright; the turtle has an infection and a bone infection called osteomyelitis.
+We’re treating both and though we don’t know how long they have been sick, we know it will take them a while to recover.
+The turtle doesn’t want to eat, so we’re tube-feeding them.
+We put a “hide” toy in their tank and Louis likes to swim through it.